jpype-project/jpype/doc/userguide.rst

 The companion of anonymous classes are lambda classes.
 These are generated dynamically and their parent is always an interface.
 Lambdas are always Single Abstract Method (SAM) type interfaces.
-They can implement additional methods in the form of default methods but those are generally not accessable within JPype.
+They can implement additional methods in the form of default methods but those are generally not accessible within JPype.

 Inner Classes